Handling data-protection complaints: the process the ICO expects

 Accountability — UK GDPR Article 5(2) — means it isn’t enough to do the right thing; you must be able to show it.
 A complaint is where that principle gets tested.
 Two businesses can respond identically, but the one that kept a clear record of what was raised, what it decided, and when it acted is in a completely different position if the matter escalates.

-GuardianStack is built around that evidence-first idea: findings are cited to the rule behind them, and the workspace keeps an audit trail of what was checked and approved, so “show your working” is the default rather than a scramble.
+The point isn’t fear of the ICO — it’s that a complaint stops being a panic.
+Being ready is mostly about the basics being in place before you need them: a clear contact route in your privacy notice, a named owner, and the habit of recording what happened.
+GuardianStack is built around that evidence-first idea — findings are cited to the rule behind them, and the workspace keeps an audit trail of what was checked and approved, so “show your working” is the default rather than a scramble.
 The free public check is the honest starting point — about 30 seconds, read-only.

 The bottom line

 A data-protection complaint is a process, not a surprise.
-Decide the route in, the owner, the response, and the record before one arrives — and keep the evidence — and you turn a stressful escalation into something routine and defensible.
+Decide the route in, the owner, the response, and the record before one arrives — keep the evidence — and you turn a stressful escalation into something routine and defensible.

 Sources